-John Terry began his trial Monday for racial abuse with prosecutors claiming the Chelsea captain acknowledges using offensive language as a "sarcastic exclamation."
+John Terry began Monday his tiral for racial abuse with prosecutors claiming the Chelsea captain acknowledges using offensive language as a "sarcastic exclamation."

 Ferdinand, who is black, gave evidence that he had not initially heard Terry use racist language during the match at Loftus Road.
 Ferdinand said he became aware of the apparent racial slur from YouTube footage.
 Ferdinand said he would have reported the remarks to game officials if he realized what had been said.